-There are several different names for funeral programs.
-They may be referred to as a funeral bulletin, funeral memorial programs, funeral service programs, or memorial service programs.
+There are several different names for a funeral program — funeral bulletin, funeral memorial program, funeral service program, or memorial service program.

 Whatever the term, the meaning is the same.
 A funeral program usually contains the order of the events of a funeral service.
-The pallbearers’ names are listed, special poems or verses are included, and anything else client families wish to include to help celebrate the life of their loved one.
+It also includes the pallbearers’ names, special poems or verses, and anything else to help celebrate the life.

 Personalizing Funeral Programs